kotlin-hands-on/hands-on/Creating HTTP APIs with Ktor/06_automatic-testing-of-endpoints.md

 }
 ```

-With this, we can now run our unit test and see the results.

-Much like we've done for this endpoint, we can add all other endpoints as tests and automate the testing of our HTTP endpoint.
+With this, we can now run our unit test from the IDE and see the results.
+Much like we've done for this endpoint, we can add all other endpoints as tests and automate the testing of our HTTP API.

-With this step, we've finalized our HTTP API application.
-From here on we can add other
-features such as Authentication, etc.
+And just like that, we have finished building our small JSON-based HTTP API.
+Of course, there are tons of topics you can still explore around Ktor and building APIs with it, so your learning journey doesn't have to stop here!